nim-works/nimskull/doc/contributing.rst

 ------------------------------------

-Reason: There is no benefit in moving them around just to fullfill some design fashion as in "Nim's core MUST BE SMALL".
+Reason: There is no benefit in moving them around just to fullfill some design fashion as in "|NimSkull|'s core MUST BE SMALL".
 If you don't like an existing module, don't import it.
 If a compilation target (e.g. JS) cannot support a module, document this limitation.